Practice Hub

 Answer and walkthrough

 B. Transient means lasting only a short time.
 Its opposite is permanent (lasting indefinitely).
 Fleeting and temporary are synonyms of transient.
 Cubiks verbal items are heavy on antonyms and synonyms with vocabulary around the SAT level.
 Budget 10 seconds per item.
-If the word is unfamiliar, guess only if you can narrow to 2 options, otherwise skip and move (due to the guessing penalty).
+If the word is unfamiliar, narrow to the most likely pair and guess, because Logiks has no guessing penalty.

 Sample 3: Abstract